bautista225/full-stack-open/README.md

 ### [Part 4 - Testing Express servers, user administration](/part4/)

 The first major theme will be writing unit and integration tests for the backend.
-After that, user authentication and authorization is implemented.
+User authentication and authorization based on tokens is also implemented within a TDD approach.

 - [bloglist](/part4/bloglist/): Development of a application of list of blogs, that allows users to save information about interesting blogs found on internet.
 For each listed blog: author, title, url and quantity of positive votes will be saved.